Federated Data-Efficient Instruction Tuning for Large Language Models: Approach

-The local centroids are transmitted to the server after intra-client selection, which are approximate representative points that do not correspond to real data samples, and the dimensionality of the centroids is significantly lower than that of the original data features.
-Nevertheless, \app offers additional information compared to vanilla FL \cite{mcmahan2017fl}, such as insights into the spatial distribution of representative samples from the clients.
-To further minimize the risk of malicious exploitation of additional information, such as membership inference attacks \cite{hu2022membership}, we adopt a straightforward differential privacy approach.
-Specifically, we scale each dimension of the centroids, which are submitted to the server, to the range $[-1, 1]$ using the \texttt{tanh} function. \footnote{\texttt{Tanh} is used for normalization instead of min-max normalization to maintain data distinguishability despite potential outliers.} Gaussian noise is then added to the scaled centroids before transmission.
-The differential privacy of the centroids (Theorem \ref{thm:privacy}) can be derived directly from the Gaussian mechanism \cite{dwork2014algorithmic}.
-Experimental results in Section \ref{subsec-exp-privacy} demonstrate that FedHDS continues to outperform the baseline with a reasonable noise scale applied. \begin{theorem} Let $\mathbf{c} \in [-1,1]$ be the original centroid and $\mathbf{c}' = \mathbf{c} + \mathbf{z}$ be the noised centroid, where $\mathbf{z} \sim \mathcal{N}(0, \sigma^2 \mathbf{I})$ is Gaussian noise with standard deviation $\sigma$.
+\paragraph{Privacy} Although local centroids sent to the server are two-dimensional vectors that do not correspond to real samples, \app offers more information than vanilla FL.
+We can adopt a straightforward differential privacy method for scenarios requiring stronger privacy protection \cite{hu2022membership}.
+We scale elements in local centroids to [-1, 1] with \texttt{tanh} to maintain data distinguishability despite extreme values.
+Gaussian noise is then added to the scaled centroids before transmission, deriving their differential privacy (Theorem \ref{thm:privacy}).
+Experiments in Section \ref{subsec:exp:privacy} show that \app performs well with a reasonable noise scale. \begin{theorem} Let $\mathbf{c} \in [-1,1]$ be the original centroid and $\mathbf{c}' = \mathbf{c} + \mathbf{z}$ be the one noised by Gaussian noise $\mathbf{z} \sim \mathcal{N}(0, \sigma^2 \mathbf{I})$ with standard deviation $\sigma$.
 Suppose $\varepsilon, \delta \in (0,1)$.
-The noisy centroid $\mathbf{c}'$ satisfies $(\varepsilon, \delta)$-differential privacy if $\sigma \geq \frac{2\sqrt{2\log(1.25/\delta)}}{\varepsilon}$. \end{theorem} \begin{proof} The proof follows directly by applying the Gaussian mechanism~\cite{dwork2014algorithmic}, where the sensitivity (i.e., range of $\mathbf{c}$) is 2. \end{proof}
+Noised centroid $\mathbf{c}'$ satisfies $(\varepsilon, \delta)$-differential privacy if $\sigma \geq \frac{2\sqrt{2\log(1.25/\delta)}}{\varepsilon}$. \end{theorem} \begin{proof} The proof follows directly by applying the Gaussian mechanism~\cite{dwork2014algorithmic}, where the sensitivity (i.e., range of $\mathbf{c}$) is 2. \end{proof}